← BackRutgers University · Jan – May 2019

 Circuit diagram — Arduino Nano, four ultrasonic sensors, magnetometer, HC-06 Bluetooth module

-The design decision that mattered most
+The decision that mattered the most

 We tried a harness first.
 It held the hardware well — good sensor angles, stable on the body.
 But it was heavy, conspicuous, and made people feel more disabled, not less.
 That wasn't acceptable.